ZhijianZhou01/ervdetective/README.md

 ## 1. Download and install

-ervdetective is developed based on ```Python 3```, and you can get and install ervdetective in a variety of ways.
+ervdetective is a command-line-interface program developed based on ```Python 3```, and you can download and install ervdetective in a variety of ways.

 ### 1.1. pip method